konfirm/node-checksum/README.md

 const hashA = Checksum.hash(objectA);
 ```

-This still works, though do consider using the direct import/extraction style as that is the standard for ES Modules and Typescript.
+This still works, though do consider using the direct import/extraction style, as that is the standard for ES Modules and Typescript.

 ### JavaScript (ES Modules)